Marne Week 2024 Fight Night

-Staff Sgt.
-Chris Jeffries currently assigned to 3rd Infantry Division, Raider Brigade, engaging in a boxing match as part Fight Night during Marne Week 2024 at Trent Field on Fort Stewart, Georgia on November, 8, 2024.
-The Fight Night event is one of many sporting and athletic event that Dogface Soldiers of the 3rd ID participatedin to build cohesion and competitive spirit during Marne Week 2024.
+Soldiers assigned to 3rd Infantry Division compete in a Fight Night boxing event during Marne Week at Fort Stewart, Georgia, on November 19, 2024.
+Boxing is one of many sporting and athletic events that Dogface Soldiers of the 3rd ID participated in to build cohesion and competitive spirit of Dogface Soldiers through competition

 |Date Taken: